littlewhitesea/training-free-methods/README.md

 # awesome-training-free-methods
-This is a repository to collect training-free algorithms
+This is a repository to collect recent training-free algorithms

 ## Image Manipulation